corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 Target versioning is a new concept introduced in Corda 4.
 Before you set values for `targetPlatformVersion` and `minimumPlatformVersion`, read our guide on [versioning](cordapps/versioning.md).

-CorDapps running Corda 3 or older, don't support CorDapp metadata.
+CorDapps running Corda 3 or older don't support CorDapp metadata.
 This means that your CorDapp may exhibit undefined behaviour at runtime when loaded in nodes that use a newer version.
 Even so, it's best practice to complete this metadata ready for upgrades to future versions.